FMMT666/NRF24LU1prog/README.md

     platform = microchippic32
     board = mega_pic32
     framework = arduino

     ;[env:teensylc]
     ;platform = teensy
     ;board = teensylc
     ;framework = arduino

-  Just comment out the stuff you don't need with a leading ';'.
+  Just comment out the stuff you don't need with a leading semicolon.
+  Depending on your selection, PlatformIO will automatically install the proper toolchains, required to compile the software for the board you selected.

 ### PC

-  ...

----
-## HW-SETUP

-### CONNECTIONS

-  To program an NRF24LU1+ via [SPI][6], at least 8 pins are required:

-    - MOSI
-    - MISO
-    - SCLK
-    - CS
-    - PROG
-    - 3V3
-    - GND

-  In very rare cases, it might be necessary to additionally wire the RESET pin, e.g. when the NRF24 is powered externally and can't be turned on or off.

   ...

 ---
 ## USAGE